 Thinking of becoming an action learning facilitator?

-For the first half of 2021, will be continue to deliver action learning facilitator training as a virtual course.
-We plan to resume our face to face courses when accommodation and travel restrictions due to Covid 19 are lifted, and it is safe to travel again.
+For the first half of 2021, we have been delivering action learning facilitator training as a virtual course, and we will continue to offer virtual options for the rest of the year.
+We are also hopeful that we can resume our face to face courses for those that want them, when it is safe to travel and meet in groups again.

 Working virtually like this will be an even more valuable experience as we all adapt to new remote working practices.
 This course will give you additional skills for running virtual meetings and managing dispersed teams.

 We will be in touch nearer your start date to ensure your are comfortable using virtual technology (we use Zoom) and to answer any questions you may have.

 Designed for professionals working in the field of learning and development, or using facilitation in your work, this is a great way to supplement your skills and add to your credentials.

 Or you may wish to add the skills of in-house action learning facilitators to your organisation, to embed a continuous process of management and people development.
 If so, we can provide a tailored course to train your staff to facilitate action learning sets virtually.

 The ALA training course was endorsed by the ILM in 2008, in recognition of its professional standards and we have now trained in excess of 1,300 Action Learning Facilitators.